Temps and termites are on the rise. Schedule your free inspection today.

 What do bed bugs look like?

-Small, brown, oval-shaped, and about the size of an apple seed, bed bugs are often confused with insects such as fleasticks, and carpet beetles.
-People are so afraid of bed bugs that a misidentification can cause unnecessary panic and lead to home and business owners throwing out or destroying clothing and furniture.
+Small, brown, oval-shaped, and about the size of an apple seed, bed bugs are often confused with other insects such as fleas, ticks, and carpet beetles.
+While bed bugs are a pest issue that needs solving, it’s important to first be sure that you are really dealing with bed bugs.

 Bed bug size

 Bed bugs are very small, which works to their advantage as it allows them to easily hide when they are between feedings.
 Their flat bodies allow them to wriggle into tiny cracks and folds of a mattress.
-As adults, they are between 4 - 5 mm in length.
+As adults, they are between four to five mm in length.
 Nymphs (or immature bed bugs) are even smaller, making them nearly impossible to see with the naked eye.

 Bed bug shape